Make the most of your Cannes Lions experience

 - Be comfortable.
 You will be doing LOTS of walking, and often won’t make it back to your accommodation until late.
 The dress code during the festival is casual.
 Don’t forget to have sunscreen handy and drink plenty of water.

 - Be a sport.
 It may be a little gross, but head to the Carlton and the Gutter Bar (72 Croisette) when it gets dark.
 The pavement is sticky from spilled drinks, the revelers may also be a little worse for wear and it’s sometimes a tight squeeze.
-However, you’ll bump into all sorts of people, from multinational CEOs to Creative legends, to editors and everyone in between (there’s also great pizza, should you have the 1am munchies).
+However, you’ll bump into all sorts of people, from multinational CEOs to Creative legends, to editors and everyone in between.